 Available in four sizes (accommodating anywhere from two to six campers), both simple sleeper vans and ones with more advanced features (like kitchen units and secure storage compartments) are available.
 Vans start at just $47 per day, but SoCal adventurers should keep in mind that the company’s largest model campervan (sleeping six) is only available out of their SF location.

 NorCal + SoCal: If you prefer to travel with a high profile rather than a low one, these decked-out campervans might be your perfect ride.
-With 10 locations in North America (including LA and SF) these vans come in two models and are covered in custom art.
-While you can’t choose exactlywhich design you get, the company will take into account which “genre” you like when choosing your van.
-Sleeping up to five people in certain models, these colorful campers are moderately priced and start at $71 per day during the high season, and $57 during the low (December – March).
+With 12 locations in North America (including LA and SF) these vans come in four models and are covered in custom art.
+While you can’t choose exactlywhich design you get, all artwork is happy, creative, and friendly, and you may choose your favorite from the vans that are ready to go on the lot the day you pick up.
+Sleeping up to five people in certain models, these colorful campers are moderately priced and average around $80 per day during the high season, and $37 during the low (December – March).
 And better yet—if you extend your trip, you’ll lower your rate.
-These vans also come with full kitchen sets, bedding, picnic chairs, 2 bottles of propane and free space heaters in the winter.
+These vans can come with full kitchen sets, bedding, picnic chairs, 2 bottles of propane, space heaters and more.
+The model is a la carte, and if you choose to bring your own gear, the price will be even lower!

 NorCal + SoCal: If you don’t mind traveling around in a bright purple and green-colored wagon, then you might find yourself falling for the super affordable rates of these campervans, which start at an incredible $12/night.
 These decked out campervans originated in New Zealand and come with enough sleeping space for four people, and a full kitchenette out of the back.
 The back seats convert into a double bed with additional sleeping in a pop-up on top.
 Don’t plan on any sort of incognito roadside camping with these, but all the same the price is pretty darn unbeatable.
 Rent yours in SF or LA.